Luke Roe/A Physics-based Approach to Temperature Upsampling

 How this drives forecasting decisions

-The practical value of the model is that it turns a single state-level weather signal into local demand risk.
-Instead of saying "Texas is hot this year," we can identify which specific ZIPs and MSAs are likely to carry the highest cooling burden and therefore the highest pressure on installed HVAC systems.
+The practical value here is that it turns a single state-level weather signal into local demand risk.
+Instead of saying "Texas is hot this year," we can point to the specific ZIPs and MSAs likely to carry the highest cooling burden, and therefore the highest pressure on installed HVAC systems.